 Please note that this prize is open to entrants writing in all genres, and that full entry details can be found below on this same page.

-Shortlisted entries will be announced on Writersandartists.co.uk on Wednesday 4th August.
-The winning entry, as chosen by Paul, will be announced at the end of August 2021.
+Shortlisted entries will be announced on Writersandartists.co.uk on by August, with the winning entry, as chosen by our judge, to be announced at the end of August 2022.

 To enter this competition, all entrants must: